Wednesday, February 27, 2013

-Zolt Presents Inequality in America: Challenges for Tax and Spending Policies at Duke today as part of its Tax Policy Workshop Series hosted by Lawrence Zelenak:
+Eric M. Zolt (UCLA) presents Inequality in America: Challenges for Tax and Spending Policies at Duke today as part of its Tax Policy Workshop Series hosted by Lawrence Zelenak:

 This article examines some basic issues related to taxing and spending policies and how different distributions of income or wealth in a society may influence these basic choices.
 It seeks to provide a guide to addressing tax and spending policies in an era of increasing inequality.
 This is challenging because it requires a good understanding of inequality and economic mobility, the changing role of taxes and government social spending, the constraints on policy options, and the possible misconceptions that may influence tax and spending policies.

 Inequality in the United States has increased dramatically over the last 30 years, whether measured before or after government tax and transfer policies.
 Perhaps even more troubling than the rise in inequality may be the decline in economic mobility.
 The American dream of working hard to get ahead may be more fiction than fact.